 Guide 2: We learn this here at Nizza where the first educating community refined an educational affectivity that led them to avoid authoritarian interventions.
 Thus, their presence among young girls acquired the characteristics of the assistance recommended by Don Bosco.
 Such interactive presence of the FMA through the sharing of daily activities allowed them to know what interested the girls, perceiving their needs and interpreting / understanding their reactions.
 This is the real school of formation we are called to create as educators.
-A school where the traits of Salesian amiability gradually mature, and also allows itself to be formed in collaboration and relationship with the learners.
+A school where the traits of Salesian amiability gradually matured and also allowed itself to be formed in collaboration and relationship with the students.
+This is the model Salesian school we all hope to create.